ryaneverett33/CS252-lab6/MultiplayerREADME.md

 { "matchid" : "string(4 letters)" }
 ```
 The matchid can allow anybody to join the game with the given code or just wait for an automatic match to happen.

+joinGame

+Joins a match with the given room id

 Leave